 I Believe That Old People (Like Me) Should Write and Get Paid to Do It

 It is my belief that it is the duty of seniors everywhere to share from their treasure chest of wisdom, education, tears, and joys for our future generations.
 From preserving the lost arts, how-to education, and historical events, to sharing their precious moments of life.
 Senior writing comes best from life’s experiences both good and bad, happy and sad.
-It is also my belief that that old people, like me, can and should also be paid to share their work.
+It is also my belief that old people, like me, can and should also be paid to share their work.

-I personally, do not consider myself a polished writer, but, just as I have self-discovered, even I, can write and get paid to do it.
+I personally do not consider myself a polished writer, but just as I have self-discovered, even I can write and get paid to do it.
 Albeit, I don’t make a whole lot of money, but I do, over time, get compensated very well.

 For me, my most lucrative piece of writing was a how-to article describing how to get a piece of plywood cut at Home Depot.
 To date, that simple article has been read over 150,000 times from readers all around the world and has netted me close to $700 for an article that took me three days to write and publish.
-Even my worst published writing has netted (over the course of three years) about fifty dollars.
-But, on the other hand, if the money is not your primary motivator, but rather, considered a bonus, then this article is right for you.
+Even my worst published writing has netted (over the course of three years) about 50 dollars.
+But on the other hand, if the money is not your primary motivator, but rather a bonus, then this article is right for you.
 Besides that, as far as the money goes, I enjoy that bonus every month.
 I call it my fun money.

 Now, with all that being said, let's take a look at the basics of how your writing actually can make money, and then we will jump into the fun stuff like what and how to begin writing articles for publication.